barneydellar/SpaceTypes/README.md

 A C++ library for 3D points and vectors that are strongly typed on their coordinate space.

+This library has only been tested using Visual Studio 2017 with C++17.

 This is a header-only library.
 Simply #include "Space.h".
 The library defines the namespace *Space*.